royqh1979/PyEasyGraphics/docs/tutorials/012_animation.rst

 Animation
 =========
-By rapidly change the painting (frames) on the graphics window, we can make an animation.
+By rapidly changing the painting (frames) on the graphics window, we can make an animation.

 Time Control